-Making Sense of Food Labels
+Reading Food Labels

 Start by looking at the serving size.
 All of the information on the label is based on the serving size listed.
 If you eat more, that means you'll be getting more calories, carbohydrates, etc. than what is listed.

-Using amount per serving
+Amount per serving

 The information on the left side of the label tells you the total of the different nutrients in one serving of the food.
 Use these numbers to compare labels of similar foods.

-Total carbohydrate on the label includes all types of carbohydrate - sugar, starch and fiber.
+Total carbohydrate on the label includes all three types of carbohydrate: sugar, starch and fiber.
 It's important to use the total grams when counting carbs or choosing which foods to include.
 Below the Total Carbohydrate (carbs), you will find a breakdown of the types of carbohydrate in the food.
-Soon, added sugar will also be a required listing to help you know the difference between sugar that occurs naturally in the food (like yogurt or fruit) and sugar that was added during processing (like cookies, candy and soda).
+Learn more about carbs.

 List of ingredients